ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE-

 **Image Description:**
-The image shows the word "REDUCATE_" with the letter "R" in green and the other letters and underscore in dark blue, all on a white background.
+This image displays the word "REDUCATE_" in uppercase letters on a white background.
+The first letter "R" is in green, while the rest of the letters and the underscore are in dark blue.
+The underscore at the end suggests something is incomplete or waiting to be filled in.
 ```
 ![Image 1](page3_img1.png)